 Where are your business guests going to?

-- venues which may hold corporate team building events.
+- Venues that may hold corporate team-building events.

 What is the right price per night?